Who can attend the skatepark and BMX workshops?

 Council will keep neighbours and the community informed about project timeframes via Council’s webpage, traditional media, social media, newsletters and notifications, where appropriate.

-How has wildlife been considered with the new layout?
+How has wildlife been considered?

 • A four week community consultation was undertaken from 27 August to 24 September 2021 asking for feedback about the site layout as well as about the recreation area